Robbie Gries: Awards and recognition

 Gries has been an officer and committee chair for the Rocky Mountain Association of Geologists (RMAG).
 She received their Distinguished Service Award (1987), Honorary Membership (1989), and Special Humanitarian Award (2006).

-Gries was a Director for the Colorado Oil and Gas Association, Denver, CO, from 1993 to 2009.
-She was also a member of the Colorado and International Women's Forum from 1985 to 2009 and was President of the Colorado Forum in 1997.
+Gries was a director for the Colorado Oil and Gas Association, Denver, Colorado, from 1993 to 2009.
+She was also a member of the Colorado and International Women's Forum from 1985 to 2009 and was president of the Colorado Forum in 1997.
 She received the Woman Leader of Excellence Award in 1997 from the Colorado Women's Leadership Coalition.
 In 2018 she selected as one of the Top Women in Energy by the Denver Business Journal.

 The American Association of Petroleum Geologists (AAPG) has awarded her for Distinguished Service (1991), Honorary Membership (1998), the Leverson Award for best technical paper in the Rocky Mountain Section (1985).
-Prior to becoming the President of AAPG she Chaired the Distinguished Lecture Committee and expanded it globally; Chaired the Ethics Committee, created the Diversity Committee (now PROWESS), Chaired the Advisory Committee, and was General Chairman for the Annual meeting in 1994 in Denver, Co.
-She is a Trustee Associate and a member of the Corporate Board for the AAPG Foundation.
+Prior to becoming the president of AAPG she chaired the Distinguished Lecture Committee and expanded it globally; chaired the Ethics Committee, created the Diversity Committee (now PROWESS), chaired the advisory committee, and was general chairman for the annual meeting in 1994 in Denver, Colorado.
+She is a trustee associate and a member of the corporate board for the AAPG Foundation.
 In 2012, Gries was awarded the Michel Halbouty Award for Outstanding Leadership.
 The award recognizes petroleum geologists who have displayed exceptional leadership and remarkable service in a corporation, research facility or academic institution.
 Gries is the first woman in history to have received the award.

 Gries was one of the founders (2001) and officers of GeoScience World, McLean, Virginia, an internet resource for the geosciences, an electronic aggregate of geoscience journal publications and books made available globally to universities, corporations and individuals.

 In 1997, the Colorado Women's Leadership Coalition awarded Gries with the Woman Leader of Excellence Award.
 This prestigious achievement signifies the impact she has made for women in her field.
 RMAG awarded her for technical papers or presentations in 1980, 1982, and 1986.

-She is a Fellow, past treasurer and President-elect (2018–19) of the Geological Society of America.
+She is a Fellow, past treasurer and president-elect (2018–19) of the Geological Society of America.